lifemikey/objectstorage-swift/pseudo-hierarchical-directories.md

 ]
 ```

 As you can see, real objects have a distinctly different look than the fake directories through the API.
-The SoftLayer
-Object Storage browsing interface uses both real and fake directories to provide an experience similar to browsing a
-file-based directory structure that might be much more familiar.
+The {{site.data.keyword.BluSoftlayer}} {{site.data.keyword.objectstorageshort}} browsing interface uses both real and fake directories to provide an experience similar to browsing a file-based directory structure that might be much more familiar.